pierremaw/obsidian-vault-organizer/README.md

 ## Tips and Tricks

-Certainly.
-Here's the clarified version of that section with an added explanatory sentence to improve usability:

----

-## Tips and Tricks

 To simplify future usage, you can create a shell alias that lets you run the organizer with a single command from any terminal session.
 Add the following line to your `~/.bashrc`, `~/.zshrc`, or equivalent shell configuration file:

 ```bash